Hyers-Ulam stability of the first order difference equation generated by linear maps: No HU stability of difference equation from linear maps

 In the above example, every $ g_n $ is the loxodromic linear map.
-However, if $ g_n $ is arbitrary close to parabolic or elliptic linear map for all $ n \geq N $, then the sequence $ \{z_n\}_{n \in \N} $ does not necessarily have Hyers-Ulam stability.
+However, if $ g_n $ is arbitrary close to parabolic or elliptic linear map for all $ n \geq N $, then the difference equation $ z_{n+1} = g_n(z_n) $ from the map \eqref{eq-map for example1 in sec3} does not have Hyers-Ulam stability.

 \begin{exa} Let $ g_n $ be the map as follows

 for $ k \in \N $.
 Thus we obtain that

 for every $ k \in \N $.
 Then the following inequality holds